-Care coordination services, which must include a minimum of two monthly contacts, is another way SDS monitors the use and unauthorized use of restrictive interventions, including restraint and seclusion.
+Care coordination services, which must include an in-person and monthly visit, is another way SDS monitors the use and unauthorized use of restrictive interventions, including restraint and seclusion.
 Care Coordinators are mandated to report any suspected abuse, neglect, or exploitation as well as any restraint that is prohibited, inappropriate, used in an emergency, or results in the need for medical attention.